Dfte/ProjetVoltaire/README.md

 Now you can get out enjoy the sun since your computer will click automatically at the exact point you selected :) !

 Note that you can use the -t option to specify the time between two clicks so hat it looks "more human".

+Tool written in Python3 using pymouse librairie (check how to install in install.sh)